mpg05883/timecopilot/README.md

 - Comparative analysis: "How does passenger volume compare to last year?"
 - Business insights: "Should we increase aircraft capacity next quarter?"

-## Roadmap 🚀
+## Roadmap

-TimeCopilot is under active development with exciting features on the horizon!
+TimeCopilot is under active development with a clear roadmap ahead.

 ### Core Features in Progress
 - [ ] Multi-series support